Tour Grimaldi: Description

 The Grimaldi tower is 30 meters high with a square section of 7.50 m per side.
 The thickness of the walls at the base is 2 meters.
 The exterior facing has 70 dressed stone courses whose thicknesses vary between 0.55 m and 0.30 m.
 Many of these stones were salvaged from Roman buildings and some have Roman inscriptions and appear to be elements of architraves or cornices.

 The interior is divided into four floors, the upper three of which are approximately equal in height, and half as high as the ground floor.
 The ground floor communicates with the first floor only by a square hole and one could descend there only by a ladder.

-The original access door to the tower, located on the north face, has been walled up.
+The original access door to the tower, located on the north face, has been walled over.
 Its threshold was 0.60 m above the floor of the first floor, or 6 m above the ground.
 Thus, the tower could only be accessed by a sliding ladder.
 The current accesses are modern: there is one on the west facade at 1.40 m above the ground, and one on the east facade.

 The second and third floors received daylight only through barbicans 0.80 m wide, on each side, placed 1 m above the floor.
 The openings on the third floor, which hold the bells, are modern.

 The upper platform is supported by a vault.
 It is reached by a stone staircase.

-The architecture of the tower suggests that its original purpose was to serve both as a watchtower and as a redoubt or stronghold in the event of a siege of the city.

 The Grimaldi tower now serves as the bell tower of the Antibes Cathedral (Cathédrale Notre-Dame-de-l'Immaculée-Conception d'Antibes), which is located directly across the street.

 Listing as Historic Monument

-The Ministry of Culture listed the Grimaldi tower, together with the Cathedral and the adjoining chapel of the Holy Spirit, as a heritage monument by order of October 16, 1945.
+The Ministry of Culture listed the Grimaldi tower, together with the Cathedral and the adjoining chapel of the Holy Spirit, as a heritage monument by order of 16 October 1945.